 Construction of Alternative A is conservatively assumed to occur in one phase beginning in 2026 and lasting 18 to 24 months, with an anticipated opening day in 2028.
 Construction of the parking garage and lot, on-site utilities, and landscaping would occur simultaneously with construction of the resort and casino.
-The proposed facilities would conform to applicable tribal building code requirements, which would be generally consistent with the CBC and California Public Safety Code, including building, electrical, energy, mechanical, plumbing, fire protection, and safety.
+The proposed facilities would conform to applicable requirements of the Tribe's Building and Safety Code of 2023, which are consistent with the CBC and California Public Safety Code, including building, electrical, energy, mechanical, plumbing, fire protection, and safety.
 An indoor sprinkler system would be installed to provide fire protection.